Assistant Professor

 Biography

 I am an Assistant Professor of Geography in the Department of Anthropology and Geography at Colorado State University.
-My work as a feminist geographer examines the political ecologies of US inequalities through three interconnected themes: anti-racism and Black geographies; food, agricultural, and environmental justice; and transforming community relations engagement in the US and at land-grant universities.
+My work as a feminist geographer examines the political ecologies of US inequalities through three interconnected themes: anti-racism and Black geographies; food, agricultural, and environmental justice; and transforming community engagement, including at land-grant universities.

 Feminist and Black geographies take an intersectional approach to the study of space, place, and power: conceptualizing race and gender as interlocking, place-specific processes through which unequal spaces are organized, understood, and experienced.
 While charting complex terrains of exclusion, Black geographies illuminate collective struggles for place-making, Black life, and the creation of alternative imaginaries.
 It is within this burgeoning area of critical human geography that I situate my work.
 Due in no small part to the history of US land-grant universities, the study of food and agriculture from a feminist and Black geographic lens remains underexplored.
 Positioning myself at this convergence, my research pursues the following three questions: